-The Festival International du Film d’Aubagne organizes with the support of the SACEM a masterclass of musical composition for picture.
+The Festival International du Film d’Aubagne organized with the support of the SACEM a masterclass of musical composition for picture.

 Like every year this Master Class is led by a famous composer (Jérôme Lemonnier, Bruno Coulais, Gilles Alonzo, Marc Marder, Jean-Michel Bernard, Selma Mutal, Charles Papasoff, Pierre Adenot, Cyrille Aufort...).

-In 2018, Stephen Warbeck will led the Master Class of the 19th Festival International du Film d'Aubagne.
+In 2018, Stephen Warbeck led the Master Class of the 19th Festival International du Film d'Aubagne.

 Stephen Warbeck began studying piano and composing of the age of four.
 By his midteens, he developed an affinity for rock’n’roll as well as for theatre.
 After eight years of working as a composer and performer for the theatre, Stephen Warbeck began writing music for film and television.
 He has since built up a considerable filmography.